MadsAnthony/NestedPuzzleGame/NestedPuzzleGame/Assets/Opencoding/Console/readme.txt

 If you just want to quickly have a play around with the console, open the ConsoleDemoScene scene in the Demo folder and press Play!

 === Changelog ===

+== Version 2.6 ==
+New features
+- The console now respects the safe areas on the iPhone X/XS/XR (and on Android devices, once Unity supports this).
+- The console now displays errors from other threads as well as the main thread.
+- Added CommandHandlers.BeforeCommandParsedHook.
+This is an advanced feature that allows you to bypass the built-in command handling.
+Returning true will tell the CommandHandlers system you've handled it, returning false will allow the CommandHandlers system to function as normal.
+An example is in BallGameController.SetupDebugConsole.
+- Improved behaviour of console on recent Android versions.
+The console now shrinks to fit in the space available between the keyboard and the top of the screen as it does on iOS (this was broken by a Unity change fairly recently).
+It also now no longer considers a tap outside the keyboard as confirmation of input.
+The keyboard also no longer opens automatically when a suggestion button is tapped, or when the search/filter bar is opened - you have to tap the input field to do this.
+This is due to the keyboard preventing touches on Unity UI when open, which made some uses with auto-complete options quite painful.
+- Added option to strongly reference command handlers so that they won't get garbage collected.
+This is off by default, and turned on by default for delegates and actions that are passed into CommandHandlers.RegisterCommandHandler.
+This can be controlled by the strongReference parameter for RegisterCommandHandler/RegisterCommandHandlers.
+- Enabled opening/closing the console using keyboard keys on mobile devices, to support bluetooth keyboards and Android-based desktop emulators.

+Bug fixes
+- Fixed an issue building on Android caused by package name conflicts.
+- Fixed issue with java BuildConfig class causing issues in Android Gradle builds.
+- Fixed a warning on Unity 2017.2 or newer related to the console's use of a deprecated Unity API.
+- Fixed an error when using the console in a scene that didn't have an EventSystem object active.
+- Fixed registering closures with CommandHandlers.RegisterCommandHandler causing an exception when they were used.

+== Version 2.5.1 ==
+Bug fixes
+- Fixed RegisterCommandHandler not working when called with an instance property.
+- Provided a helpful error that tells you when the object that contains a command handler gets garbage collected.

+== Version 2.5.0 ==
+New features
+- Added support for iPhone X safe area, the console will be inset in from the left and right edges.

+Bug fixes
+- Fixed an issue with UI clicks/taps falling through the console to the Unity UI
+- Moved Plugins back to their own folder as this broke some features (emailing logs primarily) on Android.

+== Version 2.4.0 ==
+New features
+- Added DebugConsole.Instance.ConsoleWidth property which allows you to change the width of the console.
+If set to 0 (the default) it'll fill the screen width.
+- Added support for Linux.
+- Changed layout of folders, everything is now in one folder rather than split between Plugins and the Opencoding folder.
+- Now captures log messages from threads that aren't the main thread using the Unity logMessageReceivedThreaded callback rather than via the AppDomain.
+- Added support for UWP platforms - they're recongised as desktop platforms so require a keyboard.

+Bug fixes
+- Fixes to support Unity 2017
+- Fixed stacktraces not being escaped in the exported/emailed log files.
+This caused some characters (such as < and >) to cause the log file to be corrupted.
+- Fixed compilation error on Unity 2017.
+- Changed behaviour of keyboard on Android, this makes it usable (but not quite ideal) on recent Android versions where the keyboard covers more of the screen and behaves slightly differently.
+Many thanks to Heiko Schmitt at Big Point for his help with this.

+Removed features
+- Removed support for Unity 4.x

 == Version 2.3.1 ==
 Bug fixes
 - Fixed gradle builds failing with an error related to a BuildConfig class in the jar file